sankalp1999/Competitive-Programming/README.md

 This repository contains solutions of some of the problems I have solved on different platforms across the web majorly Codechef, Codeforces.

-**Currently, I am in the process of updating this repository and making major changes.**
+**Currently, I am in the process of updating this repository and making major changes.**. **Check out my 3rd sem DS [repository](https://github.com/sankalp1999/3rdSem-Data-Structures-Lab#some-thoughts---cp-related) README to get some information about approaching CP**

  - [ ] Write better code for future problems, try to analyse(like I do for LC/IB).
 Maintain copies of code with explanation and proper names like I did for the IP repo.
 Maintain explanations for future reference.
 Helps for revision and someone else might refer.
 Think for longer, take inspiration from MathProgrammer, Mandilya
  - [ ] Write standard implementations of slighly advanced stuff and maintain copy here.